It is important that line managers are supported with the tools and resources they need to communicate your reward offer to staff effectively.

 Communicating your reward package to employees can benefit your organisation by helping to improve employee engagement, increase retention and reinforce your organisational values.

-Feedback from our Total Reward Engagement Network indicates that more support is needed for employers to educate line managers effectively on how to communicate reward and support their teams.
+Feedback from our Reward and Recognition Network indicates that more support is needed for employers to educate line managers effectively on how to communicate reward and support their teams.

 Ways you can involve line managers in your reward package: